 Within the circle of high performance home construction, an effective R36 wall falls pretty much into what is known as the 'sweet spot' of design, meaning the optimum balance of energy efficiency and cost effectiveness, by investing in insulation instead of heat generation.

 When you rely on an array of solar panels to power your home there is an even stronger motivation to design for reduced consumption.
 Energy efficient appliances and low-flow faucets reduce hot water requirements and LED bulbs and design for natural lighting keep the house bright with very little energy use.
+Also think to fix dripping faucets using our handy guide!

 Off grid passive solar home side elevation © Craig Anderson